 Big data has sparked a major transformation in how companies and firms would conduct their business across the world.
-In future, many functional areas that require human intervention would become automated.
-Just like Amazon suggests the ‘books to buy’, LinkedIn recommends ‘People You May Know,’ Facebook pops up the pages you might like; the same technologies would be applied to other fields in the near future.
-For instance, in recommending treatments, diagnosing diseases, and perhaps in recognizing criminals before they actually commit a crime.
+In the future, many functional areas that require human intervention would become automated.
+Just like Amazon suggests the ‘books to buy’, LinkedIn recommends ‘People You May Know,’ Facebook pops up the pages you might like; the same technologies would be applied to other fields shortly.
+For instance, in recommending treatments, diagnosing diseases, and perhaps in recognizing criminals before they commit a crime.

 Big data will certainly be a game-changer in the coming years.
 The collective effect of initiating big data practices and technologies into an organization would result in transformational change.
-Big data has the ability to impact various functions across the organization, from redefining product development, optimizing the supply chain, positively impacting customer relationships, making the business data-focused, improving operations, and a lot more.
+Big data can impact various functions across the organization, from redefining product development, optimizing the supply chain, positively impacting customer relationships, making the business data-focused, improving operations, and a lot more.
 Senior executives must start considering how their firms can benefit from insights derived from big data implementation.

 Big Data Predictions for 2017 and Beyond

 As we move through 2016 and embrace 2017 shortly, more sensors, devices, technologies, businesses, and even people would join the big data bandwagon.
 Here are the areas where big data is most likely to revolutionize business.